fpgaprince/rtd/docs/source/advance.rst

 it is always being used, we increase the throughput and efficiency of our design.

 The ALU in the above example is a shared resources.
 Even though we've piped it to be constantly pumping/processing data.. we can do better.
-Howa? by duplicating resources, drawing on one of the FPGA's strength, parallelism.
+How? by duplicating resources, drawing on one of the FPGA's strength, parallelism.

 **Latency** is the elapsed time or delta time for when data arrives until it departs.